-Most businesses handle some degree of sensitive customer information and a data breach could be catastrophic.
-Cyber Liability Insurance is essential to protect against the expenses of a data breach.
-It may protect business assets by paying for legal defense, court related costs, judgements and settlements and the associated costs involving crisis management such as credit monitoring and public relations services.
+Most businesses handle some degree of sensitive customer information, and a data breach could be catastrophic.
+Cyber liability insurance is essential to protect against the expenses associated with a data breach.
+It may protect business assets by paying for notification expenses, legal defense, court-related costs, judgments and settlements and the associated costs involving crisis management such as credit monitoring and public relations services.

-Another type of Cyber Liability Insurance regards third-party defense and liability.
-This may cover settlements or judgements that your company is responsible for as a result of a data breach.
-This may produce liability coverage for electronic media, which could include copyright infringement, network security, and privacy liability issues.
+Another type of cyber liability insurance relates to third-party defense and liability.
+This may cover settlements or judgments that your company is responsible for due to a data breach, and may produce liability coverage for electronic media, which could include copyright infringement, network security, and privacy liability issues.

 The appropriate data breach insurance depends on your industry and the kind of work you do.
 Our expert team at The Dowd Agencies will prepare you with coverage that is tailored to your specific needs.